vacp2p/rfc/content/docs/rfcs/23/README.md

 ### Topic sharding example

 Topic sharding is currently not supported by default, but is planned for the future in order to deal with increased network traffic.
-Here's a sketch for what this might look like:
+Here's an example of what this might look like:

 ```
 waku/2/waku-9_shard-0/proto